ztyyLV/barcode-reader-docs-mobile/programming/android/upgrade.md

 - If you were using `initLicense`, please replace the old license with the newly generated one.

-- If you were using `initLicenseFromServer` to connect to Dynamsoft server for license verification, then no need to change the license key.
-But please make sure the device has Internet connection.
+- If you were using `initLicenseFromServer` to connect to the Dynamsoft server for license verification, then no need to change the license key.
+But please make sure the device has an Internet connection.

 ## From v6.x to 8.x